 Skipping Regular Maintenance

 Avoiding these small mistakes can really improve your beard styling.
-It’s the little things that keep it looking sharp and easy to manage.
-A few simple habits can make all the difference.
+It’s the little things. that keep it looking sharp. easy to manage.
+Few simple habits can make all the difference.

 Keep Your Beard Styling Sharp

-In the end, your beard is part of how you show up in the world.
+At the end of the day.
+Your beard is part of your look.
 Keep it clean.
-Keep it consistent.
-And most of all, make it your own.
+Keep it steady.
+And most importantly, make it yours.

 How often should I be trimming my beard?